dttctcs/seidr/README.md

 **Seidr** allows you to create APIs with [OpenAPI 3.0](https://swagger.io/specification/) based configuration files.
-Using the `BaseModelRestApi` and `Security Apis` provided by **Seidr**, you can leverage the full feature set of FlaskAppbuilder decoupled from its Server Side Rendering (ModelView) featurs. :sparkles:
+Using the `BaseModelRestApi` and `Security Apis` provided by **Seidr**, you can leverage the full feature set of FlaskAppbuilder decoupled from its Server Side Rendering (ModelView) features. :sparkles:

 ### Prerequisites